SimWrapper

 How it works: SimWrapper and file-based configuration

-Most MATSim/ActivitySim outputs such as the *.xml.gz files are too large to open in a web browser, so SimWrapper provides a set of visualization plugins which can display something useful for you.
+Your transport simulation produces a lot of files for every run, some of them quite large!
+MATSim/ActivitySim outputs such as the *.xml.gz files are usually too big to open in a web browser.
+SimWrapper provides a set of visualization plugins which load the raw data, or more often, load post-processed files which contain only the data that you wish to display.
 Plugins exist for lots of things and the list is growing: link volumes, agent animations, aggregate area summaries, and more.

-Here's how it works: For every visualization you want to create, you write a small configuration file and store it in the same folder as the inputs for that visualization.
-We use the YAML text format, which is a common configuration file format.
-For each properly named YAML file, one visualization thumbnail will appear in that folder when you navigate to the folder in SimWrapper.
-Clicking on the thumbnail will open that visualization full-screen.
+Here's how it works: For every visualization or dashboard you want to create, you write a small configuration file and store it in the same folder as the inputs for that visualization.
+These configs are in the simple YAML text format and SimWrapper looks for YAML files with specific names to learn what it should read and display (more on this below).

-Generally, a viz will require a specific set of inputs, and those inputs are usually the result of some post-processing of the raw simulation outputs.
-It's up to you to do that post-processing and store the files in the same folder as your config file.
+Generally, a viz will require a specific set of inputs, and those inputs are either raw simulation outputs or the result of some post-processing of the outputs.
+It's up to you to do that post-processing and store the resulting files in the same folder as your YAML config files.

 Let's get started with some sample data.